ibm-cloud-docs/key-protect/rotate-keys.md

 To learn how key rotation helps you meet industry standards and cryptographic best practices, see [Rotating your encryption keys](/docs/services/key-protect?topic=key-protect-key-rotation).

 Rotation is available only for root keys.
+To learn more about your key rotation options in {{site.data.keyword.keymanagementserviceshort}}, check out [Comparing your key rotation options](/docs/services/key-protect?topic=key-protect-compare-key-rotation-options).
 {: note}

 ## Rotating root keys with the GUI